-EXAMPLE Rolling a die on the Backgrounds: Lower Class table, we get a 5 for Urban.
-Looking at the background, we give our character +1 Dexterity and choose the Misdirection talent, feeling like our techie character is more cunning than athletic.
+Rolling a die on the Backgrounds: Lower Class table, we get a 5 for Urban.
+Looking at the background, we give our character +1 Dexterity and choose the Misdirection talent and the Communication (Persuasion) focus, feeling like our techie character is more cunning than athletic.
 Then we roll once on the Urban Benefits table, getting an 8 for +1 Perception.

-ACADEMIC

-MIDDLE
+ACADEMIC MIDDLE